-These Skinny Peanut Butter Granola Bites are a healthy snack to munch on when you are trying to cut out a little extra sugar from your diet.
+These Peanut Butter Granola Bites are a healthy little snack to munch on when you are trying to what you are eating.

 After an entire month of enjoying holiday food and not working out very much at all, I am ready to jump back on the healthy eating and exercise bandwagon full force.